resourceguru/api-docs/endpoints/reports/project.md

 Key | Type | Description
 --- | --- | ---
-name | string | Name of this Project. notes | string | Any notes on the Project color | string | Color used to highlight this Project. booked | integer | Time booked in minutes for this Project. waiting_list | integer | Time on waiting list in minutes for this Project.
+id  | integer | Unique identifier of Project. name | string | Name of this Project. notes | string | Extra details about this Project. color | string | Color used to highlight this Project. booked | integer | Time booked in minutes for this Project. waiting_list | integer | Time on waiting list in minutes for this Project.